um-dsp/ProCapture/README.md

 # DOCS

-- ` gen_activations.py`: The first step on our characterization approach is to extract activations of the target model `model`.
-Import data and your pretrained model and utilzie the functions in library/generate_activations.py to generate and save the activations

-### Dataset , Pretrained Models , Attacks :
+### Overview, Dataset , Pretrained Models , Attacks :

 ProvMl provides a set of dataset ,pretrained models and attacks in its implementation , Using the CLI command will limit the user to these models.
 Use Library if you need to extend to other dataset,attacks. <br />

-`Datasets` : Cifar10 and Mnist.
-Download cuckoo and Ember dataset and put them in the folder `./data/`.
+- **Datasets\*** : Cifar10 and Mnist are directly used throught keras.
+If Needed Download cuckoo and Ember dataset and put them in the folder `./data/`.
 By default ProvMl will look for them in that path<br />
-`Pretrained Models` : we offer pretrained models: mnist_1 , mnist_2 , mnist_3 , cifar10_1 ,cuckoo_1 and ember_1 <br />
+- **Pretrained** Models : we offer pretrained models: mnist_1 , mnist_2 , mnist_3 , cifar10_1 ,cuckoo_1 and ember_1 <br />
+  Models are availabe to donwload [here] (https://drive.google.com/drive/folders/1a0kdq4waz8SXU9gThsUmKsR0YTSuaEWO?usp=share_link) model.txt file has the metadata of each model
-` Attacks`: ProvMl supports the following attacks : <br />
+- **Attacks** : ProvMl supports the following attacks : <br />

-- Cifar10, Mnist => FGSM, PGD
+  Cifar10, Mnist => FGSM, PGD <br />
-- Cuckoo => Reverse first n bits attack (CKO)
+  Cuckoo => Reverse first n bits attack (CKO) <br />
-- Ember => Developed personalized attack (EMB)
+  Ember => Developed personalized attack (EMB) <br />

 ### Activation Generation Process

+- ` gen_activations.py`: The first step on our characterization approach is to extract activations of the target model `model`.
+Import data and your pretrained model and utilzie the functions in library/generate_activations.py to generate and save the activations
   To Use activaiton generation file use the CLI with the following parameters :

 - **Dataset Name**: cifar10 | mnist | cuckoo |ember <br />
 - **Pre-Trained Model Name** : cifar10_1 |cuckoo_1 | Ember_2 | mnist_1 | mnist_2 | mnist_3 <br />